IL&FS resolves debt of Rs 56,943 crore, reduces number of entities to 101 | Science-Environment

 In its earlier affidavit filed by the new board then headed by Uday Kotak in February this year, IL&FS group had said it will resolve Rs 55,000 crore debt by March 2022.

-The new board of IL&FS initiated various measures to pair debts, which included asset monetisation, debt restructuring, cost optimisation and liquidity management.
+The new board of IL&FS initiated various measures to pare debts, which included asset monetisation, debt restructuring, cost optimisation and liquidity management.

 It has also been focused on multiple resolution initiatives, including expediting loan recoveries and investment by IL&FS group companies.
 The amount will be utilised towards discharging claims of creditors in accordance with the revised distribution framework.